Q: What is the cost of the program?

 Q: How long will it take me to complete the program?

-- The Nursing Practitioner concentration can be completed in two years of full-time study.
+- The Nursing Practitioner concentrations can be completed in approximately two- three years.

 - The Case Management and Clinical Nurse Leader program can be completed in one year of full-time study or two years of part-time study.

 Q: Do I need to write a thesis for the MSN program?

 No, the thesis is optional.
 If you wish to write a thesis, appropriate support will be provided.
 Please note, however, that selecting the thesis option may require additional travel to campus.

 Q: Will I get help registering and progressing through the program?

 Yes, the CCN Graduate Program will assist you with advisement and registration throughout the program.